-- Create a simple 60 second ‘elevator pitch’ which describes your business and your objectives clearly and concisely, include your professional expertise and USPs
+- Create a simple 60-second‘ elevator pitch’ which describes your business and your objectives clearly and concisely.
+You’ll want to include your professional expertise and unique selling point.

-- Bring props, not just marketing materials and business cards, something that visually shows off your expertise or helps others to understand what it is you do
+- Bring props, marketing materials and business cards to show off your expertise and help others to understand what you do

-Take an interest in others and find out what they want to achieve from the event/meeting
+Take an interest in others and find out what they want to achieve from the meeting.

-- See if their objective matches yours and find some common ground
+- See if their objectives or values match yours and find some common ground

 - Can you help them through your own network contacts connections or make introductions that might be of interest either from a supplier need, a client perspective or strategic partnership?

-- Ask open ended questions such as how, who, why; this will help to open up discussions and demonstrate your interest.
-You will be amazed at what you can learn from others!
+- Ask open ended questions such as how, who, and why.
+This will help to open discussions and show your interest.
+You will be amazed at what you can learn from others

-Have separate 121’s with key individuals outside of the networking sessions, this will also help to avoid getting into any lengthy conversations during the event that may prevent you from meeting other people.
+Having separate catch ups with key individuals outside of the networking sessions will help to avoid getting into any lengthy conversations during the event that may prevent you from meeting other people.

-Where possible, always provide the person you are referring to with a way of getting in touch directly with your contact, maybe cc them into an email, check back on progress and see if it was of value.
+Where possible, always provide the person you are referring to with a way of getting in touch directly with your contact, whether it’s your LinkedIn, email address or phone number.

-If you were introduced or recommended by someone, keep the person who made the introduction up to date with the progress/outcome.
-If it was successful, a positive action would be to thank them publicly at the next meeting, as this not only demonstrates to others that the network is working, it can help to build both your and the referrer’s credibility within the group.
-If an introduction wasn’t relevant, provide feedback as to the reasons why and how they can identify more positive ones in the future for you.
+If you were introduced or recommended by someone, keep the person who made the introduction up to date with the progress and outcome.
+If it was successful, a positive action would be to thank them publicly at the next meeting, as this not only demonstrates to others that the network is working, but it can also help to build both your and the referrer’s credibility within the group.

-Never just push your business card or leaflets into people’s hands, networking should be about building relationships, trust and credibility.
-You may have a service or offering that might be relevant to the attendees but a hard sell in this type of environment is often deemed crass, and doesn’t give out a good first impression.
-Networking is about helping others; “sell through the room not to the room” and by default may result in some direct sales.
+Never just push your business card or leaflets into people’s hands.
+Networking should be about building relationships, trust and credibility.
+You may have a service or offering that might be relevant to the attendees, but a hard sell in this type of environment usually isn’t effective and doesn’t give out a good first impression.
+Networking is all about helping others.

 - Shake hands with people and make eye contact